kebaldwi/DNAC-TEMPLATES/TUTORIALS/Ansible.md

 ### Ansible & Catalyst Center Dependencies

-Using Ansbile to manage Cisco Catalyst Center requires the correct version of the [cisco.dnac] collection for your Catalyst Center version.
+Using Ansbile to manage Catalyst Center requires the correct version of the [cisco.dnac] collection for your Catalyst Center version.
 The cisco.dnac collection is included in the full Ansible package by default.
-However, the collection depends on the [Cisco Catalyst Center SDK](https://dnacentersdk.readthedocs.io/en/latest/index.html).
+However, the collection depends on the [Catalyst Center SDK](https://dnacentersdk.readthedocs.io/en/latest/index.html).
 The SDK must be installed on the control node.
 If you have installed the full Ansible package, the cisco.dnac collection is included, but it may not be the correct version for your Catalyst Center deployment.
 See the compatibility matrix [table](https://galaxy.ansible.com/ui/repo/published/cisco/dnac/docs/) on Ansible Galaxy for compatibility information:

 ![json](../ASSETS/TUTORIALS/ANSIBLE/compatibility_matrix.png?raw=true "Compatibility Matrix")

 > [!NOTE]
 > This image of the table was current at the time of writing.
 The source at the link provided above should be referenced in the future.

-You install the [Cisco Catalyst Center Python SDK](https://dnacentersdk.readthedocs.io/en/latest/) using pip or by downloading the source code and running a setup script in a virtual environment \(recommended\) or in the global Python installation on a host.
+You install the [Catalyst Center Python SDK](https://dnacentersdk.readthedocs.io/en/latest/) using pip or by downloading the source code and running a setup script in a virtual environment \(recommended\) or in the global Python installation on a host.
 If you are unfamiliar with pip or Python or you would like a deeper look at using the SDK outside of Ansible to write code directly, review the [Python tutorial](./Python.md).

-To install the Cisco Catalyst Center Python SDK using pip, run the following:
+To install the Catalyst Center Python SDK using pip, run the following:

 ```
 pip3 install dnacentersdk==#.#.#